gregariouspanda/typex/README.md

 - Turn this into a pip module and publish it to [PyPI](https://pypi.python.org/pypi)
 - Support a plugboard configuration in addition to stators, for even more cryptographic strength
-- Modify typex.py to accept TypeX constructor arguments using [Argparse](https://docs.python.org/3/howto/argparse.html) options or something similar
+- Modify typex to accept TypeX constructor arguments using [Argparse](https://docs.python.org/3/howto/argparse.html) options or something similar
 - Support a pre-generated "codebook" of TypeX configurations for use by date and/or per communication partner
 - Add support for rotors larger than 26 characters, i.e. to support spaces, punctuation, carriage returns, etc.